-Given the calibration of the parameters, 15 the model produces aggregate comovement in response to both unanticipated shocks to A_t and to news about future values of A_t .
+Given the calibration of the parameters,15 the model produces aggregate comovement in response to both unanticipated shocks to A_t and to news about future values of A_t .

-As it can be seen in Figure 2.1, there is an immediate expansion in response to positive news about future changes in productivity.
+As it can be seen in Figure 3.2, there is an immediate expansion in response to positive news about future changes in productivity.
 Consumption, investment, output, hours worked, and capital utilization, all rise after the news arrives, even though the improvement in productivity only occurs after some periods.
 The impact of news about A_t is less important than the realization of the unanticipated productivity shock.
 An unanticipated improvement in A_t has an immediate, direct impact on output.
 On the other hand, news of a future increase in A_t affects output only through changes in the supply of labor and in the amount of capital that is accumulated before the shock arrives.
 A future increase in A_t implies that investment will rise in the future.
 In the presence of investment adjustment costs, it is optimal to smooth investment over time, and so investment rises in period one.
 An increase in investment leads to a decline in the value of installed capital in units of consumption.
 Capital is less valuable because it is less costly to replace, so it is efficient to increase today's rate of capital utilization.
 The rise in utilization increases the marginal product of labor.
 This increase provides an incentive for hours worked to rise.
 As long as the wealth effect on the supply of labor is small enough, hours rise and we see an expansion in response to good news about future changes of A_t .
+In Appendix 3.E.2 we discuss the importance of each of the three elements (i.e.

-14 We keep the presentation of this model as succinct as possible.
+14We keep the presentation of this model as succinct as possible.
 Details on the assumptions and parametrization can be found in Jaimovich and Rebelo (2009).

-15 Jaimovich and Rebelo (2009) show that there is a wide range of parameter values that generate aggregate comovement in response to news about future changes in A_t .
-Using the benchmark calibration and changing one parameter at a time: $\varphi''(1) > 0.4, \delta''(u)u/\delta'(u) < 2.5, \theta < 10, \gamma < 0.4$.
+15Jaimovich and Rebelo (2009) show that there is a wide range of parameter values that generate aggregate comovement in response to news about future changes in A_t .
+Using the benchmark calibration and changing one parameter at a time: $\varphi''(1) > 0.4$, $\delta''(u)u/\delta'(u) < 2.5$, $\theta < 10$, $\gamma < 0.4$.

-Figure 2.1: Impulse responses to a permanent unanticipated productivity shock and a news shock.
+Figure 3.2: Impulse responses to a permanent unanticipated productivity shock and a news shock.
 The black starred line shows the responses to the unanticipated productivity shock, while the red line shows the responses to the news shock.
 The horizontal axes indicate the forecast horizons and the units of the vertical axes are percentage deviations.

-In Appendix 2.E.2 we discuss the importance of each of the three elements (i.e. variable capacity utilization, adjustment cost to investment, and JR preferences) used by Jaimovich and Rebelo (2009) for obtaining the comovement of macro aggregates in response to the two productivity shocks.
+variable capacity utilization, adjustment cost to investment, and JR preferences) used by Jaimovich and Rebelo (2009) for obtaining the comovement of macro aggregates in response to the two productivity shocks.